stephane-13/gnome-shell-extension-dim-background-windows/README.md

 This extension shouldn't conflict with any other extension.
 It simply adds an effect - a GLSL fragment shader - to alter the brightness and saturation of background windows.
 It reacts on window creation and focus events as well as when the overview is shown or hidden.
 It doesn't do anything outside of those events.

+# Known issue

+Maximized windows don't get the dimming effect if a window on a different monitor gets the focus.
+There is currently no known fix for this problem.

 # Similar Extensions